Skip to content

 autoloop memory find "routing lag"

 Searches active entries across IDs, categories, text, sources, keys, and values, then prints matching entries with their IDs.
+When AUTOLOOP_STATE_DIR is set, searches both project and run memory.

 Inspect memory